Books VS Libris

 “The Jewish War.
 Josephus Flavius ".
 This book is no exaggeration to call one of the main ones in world history.
 Its author, a Jewish military leader and historian, witnessed the siege and destruction of Jerusalem.
 In the book, he goes into detail describing these events, talks about the uprising of the Jews against the Roman Empire as well as covers the history of Judea.

-“How We Built the Metro”, 1935.
-The book covers engineering solutions, architectural and other nuances involved with the construction and operation of the first metro line.
-The book structures and combines all evidence: from the solemn speeches of the party's Central Committee leaders to the recollections of the subway construction workers.
+‘How We Built the Metro’, 1935.
+This book covers engineering solutions, architectural curiosities and other nuances involved in the construction and operation of the first ever Russian metro line.
+The book structures and combines all evidence fantastically: from the solemn speeches of the party's Central Committee leaders to the recollections of the subway construction workers.